Skip to article frontmatterSkip to article content

 limtεt+1εtι=cε\lim_{t\to \infty} \frac{\varepsilon_{t+1}}{\varepsilon^{\iota}_{t}} = c_{\varepsilon}

-The combination of the convergence rate (or order) ι\iota, and the convergence constant cεc_{\varepsilon} indicate:
+The combination of the convergence rate (or order) ι\iota and the convergence constant cεc_{\varepsilon} indicates:

 import numpy as np